 Spotted Lanternfly Quarantine

-Initially, only Lehigh County had a voluntary quarantine.
+Initially, only Berks and Lehigh Counties had a voluntary quarantine.
 Over the next few years, the quarantine has expanded to encompass South-Eastern Pennsylvania, From Dauphin County to the Delaware River, and Monroe County through Chester County.

-People living in the quarantined area are asked to inspect their vehicles for Spotted Lanternfly insects and eggs (Fall through Spring), before leaving the quarantine area.
-This is particularly important if moving a stationary object, like a grill or outdoor furniture, to inspect that item before moving out of the quarantine area.
+People living in the quarantined area are asked to inspect their vehicles and any outdoor items for Spotted Lanternfly insects and eggs (Fall through Spring), before leaving the quarantine area.
+This is particularly important if moving a stationary object, like a grill or outdoor furniture.

 See It – Kill It!